Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Memory.md

       not created with a `new` expression, this property is `null`.

     * *byteSize* is the size of the object in bytes.

+    * *inNursery* is true if the allocation happened inside the nursery.
+False if the allocation skipped the nursery and started in the tenured heap.

     When `trackingAllocationSites` is `false`, `drainAllocationsLog()` throws an `Error`.